-The Company entered into an agreement with the AFL Players' Association Inc. for a period of six years from 1 November 2016 to 31 October 2022 whereby the Company has an obligation to assume liability for all amounts due to players of a club where the club has lost its licence to compete in the AFL Competition and is suspended from or loses its right to representation in the League.
+The Company entered into an agreement with the AFL Players' Association Inc. for a period of five years from 1 November 2022 to 31 October 2027 whereby the Company has an obligation to assume liability for all amounts due to players of a club where the club has lost its licence to compete in the AFL Competition and is suspended from or loses its right to representation in the League.
 The amounts payable in these circumstances will be offset by any amounts payable to the players in respect of future employment as a player.
-The Company and the AFL Players' Association are working through an extension of this agreement and the obligations under the previous agreement are still in place as at the date of signing the accounts.